fluentlabs-xyz/fluentbase/README.md

 # Introduction to Fluentbase

-Fluentbase is a framework that introduces an SDK and a proving system for Fluent State Transition Functions (STF).
-The framework can be used by developers to create shared applications (aka smart contracts), dedicated applications, system precompile contracts or just for custom STFs.
+Fluentbase is a framework that introduces an SDK and a proving system for Fluent State Transition Functions (STFs).
+The framework can be used by developers to create shared applications (aka smart contracts), dedicated applications, system precompiled contracts or just for custom STFs.

 ## Don't use on production